brs191/Software-Development/engineering managers/SDI Concepts/building_blocks.md

     + **Layer 7 load balancer**: Layer 7 load balancers are based on the data of application layer protocols.
-It's possible to make application-aware forwarding decisions based on HTTP headers, URLs,  cookies, and other application-specific data- for example, user ID.
+It's possible to make application-aware forwarding decisions based on HTTP headers, URLs,  cookies, and other application-specific data - for example, user ID.
 Apart from TLS termination, these LBs can take responsibility like rate limiting users, HTTP routing, and header rewriting.

     Layer 7 load balancers are smart in terms of inspection.
-However layer 4 load balancers are faster in terms of processing.
+However, layer 4 load balancers are faster in terms of processing.

 - **Load balancer deployments**